-Located in the Anyuan Lu district, the Jade Buddha Temple is one of the most beautiful temples in the city and is notable for its fantastic design and stunning golden statues and sculptures.
+Located in the Anyuan Lu district, the Jade Buddha Temple is one of the most beautiful temples in Shanghai.
+Most of all, it’s known for its design and stunning golden statues that adorn the walls.

 3.)
 The Bund Promenade

-This area has a distinctly European feel and has a plethora of English and French structures (which, when you find out more about the history of Shanghai starts to make sense) together with the impressive skyscrapers and hotels.
-Essentially, if you’re looking for that ‘iconic’ photo of Shanghai, this is where you should be headed.
+For me, this area has a distinctly European feel and has a plethora of English and French structures (which, when you find out more about the history of Shanghai starts to make sense).

-Aside from the waterfront views, The Bund also has a collection of shops, restaurants, bars and galleries for those looking to grab a bite to eat or to soak up that city view with a drink or two.
+Aside from the waterfront views, the Bund also has a heap of shops, restaurants, bars and galleries, too.
+It’s perfect if you’re looking to grab a bite to eat or to soak up that city view with a drink or two.

 4.)
 Longhua Temple

-The central attraction, however, is the towering 6 tiered pagoda that rises above the surrounding structures with a great amount of beautiful detail and colourful architecture.
+The central attraction, however, is the towering six-tiered pagoda that rises above the surrounding buildings.
+It’s a stunner to see.